imagej/imagej.github.io/_pages/editing/linking.md

 {% include github repo='fiji' branch='master'
   path='plugins/Examples/Fiji_Cube.ijm' %}
 {% endcapture %}
-{% include code-example code=github-org-repo-2-code result=github-org-repo-2-result %}
+{% include editing/example code=github-org-repo-2-code result=github-org-repo-2-result %}

 If you give neither a `path` nor a `source` then it links to the repository as a whole: